How To Buy Dividend Stocks in Australia For Passive Income

 • Customer Service: Compare different brokers based on the level of customer service they offer to their customers.
 Go with a broker that offers responsive customer service, live chat, and phone-based customer services for a hassle-free trading experience.

-• Security: Go with a broker that uses robust and innovative security technologies to safeguard customers' trading accounts.
-While most brokers provide two-factor authentication, some brokers provide advanced levels of security protection to offer enhanced protection to customers.
+• Security: Choose a broker that uses robust and innovative security technologies to safeguard customers' trading accounts.
+While most brokers provide two-factor authentication, some offer advanced levels of security protection to offer enhanced protection to customers.

 20. How Are Dividend Stocks Taxed?

 Dividend stocks are taxable.
-However, the rate at which you are taxed depends on how long you have been holding the stock and the account type the dividend stocks are in.
+However, the rate at which you are taxed depends on how long you have held the stock and the account type.
 Your tax return includes both qualified and unqualified dividends.

 However, they are treated differently for tax purposes: